-5.1 Candidates who has passed +2 examination in any subjects with the age limit upto 21 years are eligible for the following programme admissions as mentioned below.
+5.1 Candidates who has passed +2 examination in any subjects with the age limit upto 21 years are eligible for BCA/B.Sc programme admissions as mentioned below.
 A relaxation of 3 years shall be granted for women candidates and candidates belonging to SC/ST/BC/MBC/DNC.